 I arrive about fifty-five minutes late, thinking I screwed everyone and they are going to be super pissed.
 To my surprise they were more concerned I wasn’t going to show at all and stick them with a higher shipping bill.
 I try to quickly explain my blundering mishaps and brush with death, no one cares, we’re in a hurry.

 Paperwork, tow trucks, umbrellas and dusty sea cans.
-In a much less orthodox way than I had pictured in my head we are all sweating like two Sumo wrestlers who won a meat eating contest craming cars into cans.
+In a much less orthodox way than I had pictured in my head we are all sweating like two Sumo wrestlers who won a meat eating contest, as we cram cars into cans.
 The boys unhook the batteries on the SUVs while Boris sets to work on strapping down my bike.
 I give a sweaty kiss goodbye to Stanley and KLaiR before the door closes.
-A numbered bolt is set to lock the can and we all cram in for a dusty ride out of the shipping yard.
+A numbered bolt is set to lock the can and we all jump in with Boris for a dusty ride out of the shipping yard.

 About a week later the can arrives at the Cartagena port, a considerably more organized and bureaucratic port then Panamas.
 I won’t bore you with the painstaking difficulties, however what took an hour in Panama took TWO extremely frustrating days bouncing from offices to ports to photocopy agencies to hostels and back again in the sweet 40oC heat.
 You must wear pants and closed shoes at the port, after two days of this I had for the first time in my life salty sweat stains on my pants so bad it appeared I peed myself with ocean water.